sTc2201/SCO-ToolBox/README.md

 Please keep in mind the following notes before using SCO ToolBox:

-- IV or EFLC should either be installed or be in the same directory as the tool.
-This is required for reading the AES cypher key for encrypting and decrypting the SCO files.
-It is legally not allowed to distribute this key with the program itself.

-- The program will check for updates at startup, so don't let your firewall block it.

 - This is not Sanny Builder!
 SCO ToolBox only offers low level coding.
 It is certainly a bit harder, but after screwing around with it a while, you can create simple things such as spawning a car.
 But it works!

 - I didn't do high level editing because that's harder to do and the Russians are probably working on their editor, so it would be lost time and effort.
 However, if you want to give it a try, ask me the source.